 Conversely, you can also do some simple math to calculate exactly how many VoIP lines you can support:

-- Multiply your upload speed by 1,000: This converts the units from Mbps to Kbps; if your speed is already expressed in Kbps, then skip this step.
+- Multiply your upload speed by 1,000: This is so you can convert the units from Mbps to Kbps.

-- Divide your result from step 1 by 445: This will tell you the recommended number of phone lines your connection can support.
+- Divide your result from step 1 by 445: This will tell you the recommended number of lines for your connection.

-- Divide your result from step 1 by 100: This is how many phone lines your VoIP system can support in a perfect world if your internet connection is stable and consistent and no bandwidth is being used for other activities, like browsing or downloading.
+- Divide your result from step 1 by 100: This number will determine how many phone lines your VoIP service could support in an ideal situation where your connection is stable and the network bandwidth isn’t used for any activities like web browsing or video streaming.

 4. Determine Your Desired Features & Hardware